 Remove the Microsoft Edge Package

-If you no longer need Microsoft Edge, you can remove the package for the channel you installed.
-Use one of the following commands, depending on which build is present on your system:
+If you no longer need Microsoft Edge, remove the package for the channel you installed:

 sudo apt remove microsoft-edge-stable